 FIRST IN, FIRST OUT (FIFO)

 The First In, First Out method of calculating ending inventory works on the idea that the oldest items in your inventory will be the first to be sold.
-This means, as the name suggests, that the first inventory items you receive will be the first inventory you use to make products or fulfill orders.
+As the name suggests, this means that the first inventory items you receive will be the first inventory you use to make products or fulfill orders.